dfinity/examples/native-apps/unity_android_applink/android_integration/README.md

 - [TestICPAgent.cs](./Assets/Scripts/TestICPAgent.cs)
   This is a testing script which can parse the delegation identity and call the APIs provided by [GreetingClient.cs](./Assets/Scripts/GreetingClient.cs) to communicate with the greeting backend canister.

+## Deployment

+The current Unity project is configured to use the [deployed dapp](https://6x7nu-oaaaa-aaaan-qdaua-cai.icp0.io), its [assetlinks.json file] contains the `SHA256` value from the [test.keystore file](./Assets/test.keystore) (the passwords for the keystore and `ii-test` key are both `unity123456`).
+If you deploy your own dapp by following [ii_integration_page](../ii_integration_page/README.md), you need to make some modifications before you start to build this project to Android platform in Unity.

+1. In Unity, open the `Assets\Scenes\SampleScene.unity`.
+2. Navigate to the `AgentAndPlugin` in the scene hierarchy.
+3. Update the `Greet Backend Canister` with your own greeting backend canister id.
+4. Update the `Greet Frontend` with your own greeting frontend.
+5. If you use a different URL scheme to launch you Unity project in [ii_integration_page](../ii_integration_page/README.md), please update the `kAndroidScheme`, `kAndroidHost` and `kURLPath` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.
+6. Naviagte to `Editor -> Project Settings -> Android -> Publishing Settings`, choose the keystore file which contains the same `SHA256` value that you use to in your [assetlinks.json file](../ii_integration_page//src/greet_frontend/assets/.well-known/assetlinks.json).

+After updating your Unity project correctly, please build to Android platform in Unity, just
+1. Go to `File -> Build Settings` window.
+2. Switch to `Android` platform.
+3. Click `Build` to build the Android apk, or Click `Build And Run` to build and run on the connected device.